 CD4029 Block Diagram-:

-The table below contains short pin descriptions; detailed functional descriptions of each pin are provided in the following section, so continue reading the full article.
+The short pin descriptions are provided in the table below; detailed functional descriptions of each pin are provided in the next section, so continue reading to the conclusion.

 |Clock input||Clock signal input|

 |Preset Enable (Active High)||Used to Load the Data of A, B, C, & D input pins|

 |Carry Out||At its maximum and minimum count, it transitions from logic 1 to logic 0.|

 |Carry-In||Used in the cascading, Also trigger IC for counting at logic 0|